 “It’s not easy being a mother.
 If it were easy, fathers would do it.”

--Dorothy, from the In the 80’s sitcom The Golden Girls
+-Dorothy, from the 80’s sitcom The Golden Girls

 Ultimately, whether it’s a family with two parents, a single mom, a single dad, grandparents, step-parents, god-parents, or guardians, these are the people in our lives who influence us like nobody else.
 They deserve all the recognition in the world, and if spending is a good indicator, it looks like Americans are pretty good at giving them exactly what Mothers and Fathers asked for.